-I started a screenwriters' group at the local filmpool cooperative to offer encouragment to others.
+I started a screenwriters' group at the local film pool cooperative to offer encouragement to others.
 The executive director asked me to teach some screenwriting classes and I agreed to do it.
-My first class was around four and in a few years I had a room full of people wanting to learn.
+My first class was around four and in a few years, I had a room full of people wanting to learn.
 Unfortunately, few were doing the work.

-Unfortunately, while I was in school, the government took away the film tax credit.
+While I was in school, studying to teach and practice screenwriting, the government took away the film tax credit.
 Productions quit coming to the province, filmmaking slowed down, and crews and companies moved away.
 I had a degree that had lost its industry.

-My wife and I were settled in our lives and not interested in moving, so I needed to find a new direction to my writing career.
+My wife and I were settled in our lives and not interested in moving, so I needed to find a new direction for my writing career.